Thammasok/gcs-upload-by-sign-url/README.md

 - pages/api/signed-url.ts: Contains the API route for generating signed URLs.
 - pages/index.tsx: Contains the client-side code for uploading files using the signed URL.
-- Then check uploaded file at google cloud project `myorder-beta` bucket `gs-signed-url-upload-example`
+- Then check uploaded file at google cloud project `your-project` bucket `gs-signed-url-upload-example`

 **Contact armse if you have any questions**